 The Marshall Plan had an impact on the country that is impossible to overstate.
 It has shaped the German economy and education system to this day.
 President John F. Kennedy’s declaration in the middle of the Cold War that the United States would continue to defend West-Berlin and, in fact, declaring himself and all free people around the world to be citizens of the city with his famous statement “Ich bin ein Berliner” will never be forgotten in the hearts and minds of Germans everywhere.

 When the Berlin Wall fell in November of 1989, it soon became clear that West and East Germany would want to reunite.
 Initially, there was not a lot of support for this idea in Great Britain or France.
 Then Prime Minister Margaret Thatcher famously stated, only half in jest, that she liked Germany so much, she would like for there to be two of them.
 But under the leadership of President George H.W.
 Bush, and with the support of Congress, intricate negotiations took place that ultimately resulted in the support for a reunited Germany from across the globe.

 I would like to share one more personal story that illustrates the bond between Germany and the United States.
-When I was in my 20s, I returned to Berlin every year, usually for Christmas.
+When I was in my 20s, before I became a global business consultant, I returned to Berlin every year, usually for Christmas.
 My English had gotten fairly good by then.
 One night I went to a bar near the city center and, on a whim, I decided to try out my English skills while ordering a couple of beers, even though I was in my hometown where everyone spoke German.
 When the bartender asked me where I was from, I said “America” in a bit of a white lie (I was living in America at that point, after all).
 He immediately got a smile on his face, just like my Dad had, and said that drinks would be on him.